 - Surgery for Chronic Thromboembolic Pulmonary Hypertension (CTEPH)

 - Adult Congenital Heart Surgery

 It has been demonstrated that improved clinical outcomes are linked to centers with high surgical volumes.
 The Department of Cardiovascular Surgery performs a high volume and variety of procedures.
 In 2021 we performed 5,046 cardiac surgeries.

 What to Expect

-Patients come from across the country and around the globe to the Miller Family Heart and Vascular Institute for heart surgery.
+Patients come from across the country and around the globe to the Miller Family Heart, Vascular & Thoracic Institute for heart surgery.
 We want to make the process as easy as possible for you.
 The surgical review is a three step process.

 - Some patients require dental clearance to proceed with surgery.
 Your surgeon’s office will tell you if this is needed.
 If required, please print out the attached dental clearance form to take to your dentist.

 - The surgeon's office will contact you after they review to discuss your options and answer your questions.

 Interested in Coming to Cleveland Clinic for Heart Surgery?